LibraryOfCongress/api.congress.gov/java/README.md

 Building and running the CDG Sample Java client requires:
 1. openJDK v 18.0+ or the equivalent
-2. An API Key from https://api.data.gov (TODO: update the to the final URL)
+2. An API Key from https://api.congress.gov/sign-up

 ## API Credentials
-Sign up for and retrieve your API key from https://api.data.gov (TODO: update the to the final URL)
+Sign up for and retrieve your API key from https://api.congress.gov/sign-up and store it locally

 ## Setup
 Ensure you have Java installed and the correct version.
 This sample was compiled using openJDK v 18.0.
 Earlier versions may also work, but have not been tested.